from a tenement in

 Using photos I took, I created my version of the owl panel in water clay.

-Casts of the panel will be sold as a set of 3 pieces as shown, or you may purchase just the center piece with the owl.
+You may purchase just the center piece with the owl.
 The means by which to order one or the other are further down the page.
-Below is a photo of the center owl section by itself in the Dirty Limestone Grey finish.

 Below is a photo of the center owl section by itself in the fired red terracotta version

 Note that the terracotta is ONLY available in brick red and ONLY on a limited selection- the designs in the TERRACOTTA category, not to be confused with the red terracotta FINISH! which is on cast-stone only.

 Prices include shipping and are shown on each sculpture on the CART PAGES.